Oliver-RC/DjangoBookings/README.md

    - Tested on [Wave](https://wave.webaim.org/) which helped me with accessibility, making sure my layout and design worked well with screen readers.
 No errors detected or contrast errors.
    ![Wave](#)

- ### Bugs
+ ### Bugs and Fixes
-  - The
+  - When I initially deployed the app to Heroku, the main carousel images in the base.html file did not load nor did many css properties.
+I had to remove the image files stored in the static folder and upload to cloudinary, then amend the image source link.
+  - When reviewing the site content, the images of both the blog detail page and meal detail page would shrink the image to fit.
+I have changed the viewport height in order to show the images correctly.
+  - In the 'My Bookings' page, when using a small screen, the user does have to scroll right to see all the boking details.
+I have reduced the size of the table however I have not been able to completely change the layout to display vertically.
+A further fix is needed to improve UX on this page.

 ## Deployment

- ### Hosting
+ - I used Github to manage the development stages, pushing my updated files to the main branch of the repository.
+It is the Github main branch that has been used to deploy the app through Heroku.
+Steps below show the process in the deployment stages.

+ ### Create, update and Push to main branch in Github
-  - The site was deployed to GitHub Pages using the following steps:
+   - The Code Institute gitpod-full-template was used as a template for the application.
-   - Log in to GitHub and locate my repository: Oliver-RC / collection-of-crafts.
-   - Locate the 'Settings' link in the navigation bar an click into.
-   - Find the 'Pages' section within Settings and click into.
-   - Under 'source', click on 'none' and a dropdown will apear, click on 'main' and save.
-   - The page will refresh (it may take a while to update) and there will be a link stating: 'Your site is published at'.
-   - Click on the link to open the site.
+   - Click 'use this template' button to copy and then create your own repository.
+   - Once the repository has been created you can then click on the 'gitpod' green button to take you to the developement environment whereby you can start coding the app.
+   - Any updates to the code will need to be added, commited and pushed to the main branch.

  ### Cloning
-  - To make a local Clone:
+  - To make a local clone:
-   - Log into GitHub or creat an account and navigate to the gitpod repository [here](https://github.com/Oliver-RC/reward-chart).
+   - Log into GitHub or creat an account and navigate to the gitpod repository [here](https://github.com/Oliver-RC/DjangoBookings).
    - Under the repository name, above the list of files, click on a button called 'Clone'.
    - If cloning with HTTPS, make sure HTTPS is underlined and then click on the clipboard icon to copy.
 Once clicked the icon will turn to a tick.
    - Open your local IDE open the terminal.
    - Change the current working directory to the location where you want the cloned directory to be.
    - Type git clone, and then paste the URL you copied earlier.
    - Press enter to create your local clone.

- ### Updates and Push to Hosting
-   - Any updates to the code will need to be commited and pushed to the master branch.
-This will automatically update the hosted site.
- ### Heroku
+ ### Hosting on Heroku
-   - A
+  - The site is hosted on Heroku due to the languages used and the database required for the application.
+The deployed version uses the main branch in the GitHub repository.
+In order to deploy in Heroku please use the following steps:
+   - Log in to Heroku by creating an account or using an existing profile.
+   - Click 'new' and create a new app by entering the name of the app and region you work.
+   - In the app, go to settings as you will need to set up the relevant config vars.
+The most important varible is the secret key which keeps your application secure.
+   - Navigate to the resource section as you now need to select a database.
+I used Heroku Postgres.
+   - Seetings and database complete, now to deploy.
+Connect heroku to your github repository by going to the deploy tab, Deploy a GitHub branch manually.
+Chose the branch 'main' and click 'deploy branch' button.
+   - Heroku will now build the app.
+Once the build log has completed, you can then click on 'view' to open up your application.

 ## Credits

- ### Content
-  - The inspiration for the interactive reward chart was gained from Web Dev Simplified - How to Code A Better To-Do List - Tutorial [YouTube](https://www.youtube.com/watch?v=W7FaYfuwu70&t=517s).
-I was able to understand Javascript that bit more and learn from the content whilst adapting it to my interactive reward chart.
-  - For the star game, I took ideas from many rock, paper, scissors javascript code, however Code with Ania Kubow - 3 ways to code Rock Paper Scissors in JavaScript (Beginner to Intermediate to Advanced!)
-[YouTube](https://www.youtube.com/watch?v=RwFeg0cEZvQ) was credited with my key learning.
-  - I wanted my nav bar to be responsive using Javascript therefore used Web Dev Simplified - Responsive Navbar Tutorial [YouTube](https://www.youtube.com/watch?v=At4B7A4GOPg) for further insight on how to action.
-  - The reward chart needed to be responsive on mobile and display content suited to the screen size.
-I used IB-Media - Making a Responsive Table Using HTML & CSS [YouTube](https://www.youtube.com/watch?v=QjW5TsNquH8) for inspiration and learning.
-  - Within my reward table I wanted clickable star icons using checkboxes, for this I took learning from [CSS-Tricks](https://css-tricks.com/the-checkbox-hack/)
- ### Media
-  - The Favicon was created from Favicon.io [here](https://favicon.io/favicon-generator/)
-  - Icons included within the content of the size used from Font Awesome [here](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free)
-  - Images used across the site taken from Unsplash [here](https://unsplash.com/).
-Specfic images used are:
-   - A Sweet Treat Photo by [Analia Baggiano](https://unsplash.com/s/photos/sweets?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash)
-   - Extra Time on Tablet Photo by [José Reyes](https://unsplash.com/s/photos/tablet?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash)
-   - A New Magazine Photo by [Omar Flores](https://unsplash.com/s/photos/kids-book?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash)
-   - A New Toy Photo by [Robo Wunderkind](https://unsplash.com/s/photos/childrens-toys?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash)
- ### Additional Resource
+ - When building the application I have constantly had to refer to a number of documents and sites of resource online in order to overcome challenges in my code.
+Below is a list of credits and resources used.

-  - [Code Institue sample README file](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) helped me to further build my own README for Collection of Crafts (MS1) project.
+  - [Code Institue sample README file](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) helped me to further build my own README.
-  - [Code Institue old sample README file](https://github.com/Code-Institute-Solutions/SampleREADME#readme) helped me to further build my own README for Collection of Crafts (MS1) project.
+  - [Code Institue old sample README file](https://github.com/Code-Institute-Solutions/SampleREADME#readme) helped me with additional content to further build my own README.
   - [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) was referenced for the languages used in this project.
-  - [Mockup design](http://ami.responsivedesign.is/#) used to create my responsive design file.
-  - [W3schools](https://www.w3schools.com/) for various code information and trouble shooting.
+  - [W3schools](https://www.w3schools.com/) for various code information and trouble shooting, especially python.
-  - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for more Javascript specific syntax and function code information.
-  - [Favicon](https://favicon.io/) used to generate the favicon icon of the site.
-  - [Google fonts](https://fonts.google.com/) used to import the site fonts.
-  - [Balsamiq wireframe](https://balsamiq.com/) used to create the wireframe during the design process.
+  - [Django Documentation](https://docs.djangoproject.com/en/4.0/) for various code information and trouble shooting with the Django framework.
-  - [Font Awesome](https://fontawesome.com/) used for icons in the footer and icons within the content of the site for aesthetic and UX purposes.
+  - [Harvester](https://www.harvester.co.uk/) for the initial design and content research of a restaurant app.
-  - [Unsplash](https://unsplash.com/) images taken from unsplash.
-  - [HTML Validator](https://validator.w3.org/) used to test validity of HTML.
-  - [CSS Validator](https://validator.w3.org/) used to test validity of CSS.
-  - [Wave Accessibility](https://wave.webaim.org/) used to test accessibility of the site.
-  - [JS Hint Checker](https://jshint.com/) used to test validity and working functions of Javascript.
+  - [Dennis Ivy](https://dennis-sourcecode.herokuapp.com/) Django videos to help go through the framework and understand various key features.

- ### Acknowledgements
+ ## Acknowledgements
   - Brian Macharia - Mentor support.
-A thank you for your guidance throughout the project.
+A thank you for your guidance throughout the early build of the project.
   - Code Institue Slack Community - A great resource and helpful community supported me through the challenges encountered.
+  - Tutor Support - amazing help from a number of tutors when I really did struggle to overcome the issues myself.

 **This project is for educational use only and was created for the Code Institue Portfolio Project 4: Full-Stack Toolkit**